MicrosoftStudentAmbassadors-Kenya/dotnet/README.md

 ## dotNet
-Topics to guide beginners in getting started with dotnet
+Topics to guide beginners in getting started with dotNet